nodeshift/web-application-reference/README.md

 - Whenever possible components should have been validated at scale within the `team's` JavaScript/Node.js deployments or in engagements with our customers.
 - We need to consider licensing and other due diligence when mentioning components.
-- The Web Application Reference focusses on the front-end, the existing [Node.js Reference Architecture](https://github.com/nodeshift/nodejs-reference-architecture) is the corresponding reference with a focus on the back-end.
+- The Web Application Reference focuses on the front-end, the existing [Node.js Reference Architecture](https://github.com/nodeshift/nodejs-reference-architecture) is the corresponding reference with a focus on the back-end.